 Top-down planning is the simplest approach to sales and operations planning.
 In this approach, there is a single sales forecast that drives the planning process.
 The forecast is derived from a combination of products and services that require similar resources, for example, a number of manufactured finished products.
 Using top-down planning, the management can create tactical plans based on the overall forecast and divide the resources across the finished foods in the plan.

 This approach is used by companies that do not have a stable manufacturing schedule and the number and type of finished goods can change from month to month.
-In this scenario the sales forecast is not helpful for resource planning.
-The management need to calculate the resources for each of the products and then amalgamate the resources to get an overall picture of resource requirements.
+In this scenario, the sales forecast is not helpful for resource planning.
+The management needs to calculate the resources for each of the products and then amalgamate the resources to get an overall picture of resource requirements.

 After a company has worked through their sales forecasts and calculated the resource requirements, the various alternate production plans should be generated.
 There are three approaches that are used for the production plan; level, chased and mixed.